©1978

 off as high cause.
 A sublime purpose was their excuse for

 ridiculous and comic moral behavior.
 They fell on application.
-Puritans were a people with the

 right aspirations and the wrong applications.
 All should aspire